Pandario/php-01-sudoku/README.md

 Put folder in xampp/htdocs.
 In phpadmin make new table sudoku.

+***
+-- Create the database
+CREATE DATABASE IF NOT EXISTS mysql;

+-- Use the created database
+USE mysql;

+-- Create the sudoku table
+CREATE TABLE IF NOT EXISTS sudoku (
+    id INT AUTO_INCREMENT PRIMARY KEY,
+    data LONGTEXT NOT NULL
+);

+***

 App will generate 9x9 sudoku with letters.
 With unique letters for each row/col/3x3.
 If unique - will be written in table.
 Id + array.
 Wanted first to use datenow for id, then decided to use just 1-...